 Ah, Chacos.
 The UGG boots of summertime.

 I decided to research all of my options.
-Then once I had narrowed it down to two types, I ordered them both and took them for a spin.
+Then once I had narrowed it down to two types, I ordered both the z/2’s and zx/2’s and took them for a spin.
 So here’s what I learned:

 What’s the difference between the different Chaco styles?